bos/strange-loop-2011/slides/slides.md

 The bits between `::` and '=>' are *constraints* on where we can use `simpleHttp` - but let's ignore constraints for now.

+* *Important*: it's often safe to gloss over things we don't (yet) understand.

 We'll also ignore that mysterious lowercase `m` for a bit.

 What can we tell about this function?

+# ByteString

+A `ByteString` is a blob of binary data.

+Unlike `String`, it is not represented as a list, but as a packed array.

+However, it contains binary *bytes*, not text!

+* Don't use `ByteString` for working with data that you have to manipulate as text.

 # Let's play in ghci!